Sitting all day at your desk while maintaining good posture is not an easy task.

 If you don’t mind the time it takes to put this chair together and plan to use the chair on carpeted flooring or on top of a rug, though, the SLEEKFORM Ergonomic Balancing Kneeling chair is a fine choice.

-Cons: Some may find assembly instructions difficult to follow, may scratch wood flooring
+- Some may find assembly instructions difficult to follow

 While each of the kneeling chairs on our list has its advantages and disadvantages, the DRAGONN Ergonomic Kneeling Chair strikes the right balance between affordability, comfort, adjustability, and comfort.